GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 Finally, some commenters suggested that each agency provide EEOC with the hyperlink to its No FEAR data and that EEOC post the agency hyperlinks in one location on EEOC's public Web site.
 EEOC has decided to adopt this suggestion.
 Therefore, the final rule contains the requirement that an agency provide EEOC with the URL for the location of its No FEAR data and provide URL updates as necessary.
 Agencies can e-mail their URLs to EEOC at NoFEAR.URLS@eeoc.gov.{{< / card-policy >}}

 ## External Links

 Agencies must clearly identify external links from their websites.
 Agency websites must clearly state that the content of external links to non-federal agency websites is not endorsed by the federal government and is not subject to federal information quality, privacy, security, and related guidelines.

 {{< box >}}
-##### Required link text:
+##### Suggested link text:
 Agencies should choose the best approach to identify external links to users in a way that minimizes the impact on the usability of their websites and digital services

 ##### Required on: